Westchester Adult Jewish Education (WAJE)

 Local Jewish clergy and scholars have created courses on subjects they are passionate about.
 The result: a wide array of classes, all taught in English, that include beginning and advanced studies in the Jewish Bible and the Talmud; contemporary Israeli literature; Jewish ethics, history and philosophy; a study of great Jewish women; and no fewer than three Jewish music courses.
 A sampling: Do Jews Believe in Heaven?
 (October at the Rosenthal JCC); Orthodox Judaism: Its Judaism and its Jews (January at the JCC of Mid-Westchester); How to Conduct a Jewish Murder Trial (January at Bet Am Shalom Synagogue); Israeli Policy Debates, an examinations of the internal debates surrounding Israel's key national security decisions (March at Congregation Emanu-El in Rye).

 The program includes a comprehensive Introduction to Judaism class, created by the Westchester Board of Rabbis.
 The class is designed for both Jews and non-Jews and is offered at five locations, including KTI.
-Our own Rabbi Jaymee Alpert will be one of the instructors.
-For a complete catalog and registration information, please click here.
+Our own Rabbi Jaymee Alpert is one of the instructors.